 The white Australian silver-medalist, who stood with the two African-American sprinters giving the "black power" salute in the 1968 Olympics, was wearing a Civil Rights button to stand in solidarity with them and did so for the rest of his life despite being ostracized in his own country.

-7. Because Brazil couldn't afford to send its athletes to the 1932 Olympics in Los Angeles.
-They loaded their ship with coffee and sold it along the way.
+7. Because Brazil couldn't afford to send its athletes to the 1932 Olympics which was held in Los Angeles, they loaded their ship with coffee and sold it along the way.

 8. In 1968, Olympic long jumper Bob Beamon's first attempt exceeded the limit of the official measuring equipment.
 It took over 15 minutes before a distance was posted, and only then did he realize he had broken the world record by nearly 2 feet (0.6m).